- Table of Contents

 Resource Investments

 Implementing Six Sigma may require investments in various resources, including software tools, data analysis capabilities, and project management systems.
 These tools are vital for collecting, analysing, and interpreting data accurately.
-The choice of resources depends on the specific requirements of the organisation and the complexity of the projects undertaken.
+The choice of resources depends on the organisation's specific requirements and the complexity of the projects undertaken.
 While these resources come with a price tag, they are essential for ensuring the successful execution of Six Sigma projects.

 Project Costs